 A.2.2 DASH Content ingestion with Pull

 The Content Provider delegates all MBMS related complexity to the operator and provides DASH compliant content using HTTP to the BM-SC.
 The Content Provider provides a MPD to the BM-SC and the BM-SC fetches the DASH content according to the MPD description using HTTP.
-The BM-SC is handling all MBMS related complexity, e.g. converting the HTTP payload into an IP Multicast suitable protocols, adding AL-FEC, etc. The Content Provider only allows delivery over MBMS Bearers (i.e. unicast delivery is not allowed).
-The Content Provider delegates the delivery of MBMS of Service Announcement Metadata (i.e. DASH MPD, IP Multicast protocol details, etc) to the MBMS Client to the BM-SC.
+The BM-SC is handling all MBMS related complexity, e.g. converting the HTTP payload into an IP Multicast suitable protocols, adding AL-FEC, etc. The Content Provider delegates the delivery of MBMS of Service Announcement Metadata (i.e. DASH MPD, IP Multicast protocol details, etc) to the MBMS Client to the BM-SC.

 Figure A.2.2-1 illustrates a setup, where the BM-SC fetches DASH Content using HTTP GET according to an DASH MPD from a Content Server.